broadlume/Web2TextLeadProcessor/README.md

 Q. A retailer has two locations, both have the same phone number assigned to them.
 One user submits a lead to one location, and another submits it to the other location

-A. Web2Text will create two leads and two Twilio conversations
+A. Web2Text will open two leads with the same Twilio conversation ID
-> Each location has its own Twilio phone number